-"(1) the harboring was committed in furtherance of prostitution; and
+(1) the harboring was committed in furtherance of prostitution; and or MATTHEW SHEPARD AND JAMES BYRD, JR. HATE CRIMES PREVENTION ACT (PUB.
+L. 111-84)

-"(2) the defendant to be sentenced is an organizer, leader, manager, or supervisor of the criminal activity.".
+(2) the defendant to be sentenced is an organizer, leader, manager, or supervisor of the criminal activity."